aamk-creator/aamk-creator/README.md

 - 👀 I’m interested in web development

 - 🌱 I’m currently learning php laravel framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development.
-- 📫 How to reach me ...
+- 📫 aamk11522@gmail.com

 <!---
 aamk-creator/aamk-creator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.